repathak/BankingRestApi/README.md

 👉🏻**Create a Pull Request**: Go to your forked repository on GitHub, and you'll see a "Compare & Pull Request" button.
 Click on it to create a new pull request.

 👉🏻**Wait for Review**: Your pull request will be reviewed by the project maintainers.
 Make any necessary changes based on their feedback.

-**👏🏻👏🏻 Congratulations! 🎉🎊** Your contribution has been accepted and merged into the main repository.
-You are now a contributor to the project.

----

 ## sample Application.properties file
 ```